Reducing and reviving

 Foscia provides built-in tools to reduce and revive models' instances with two

-functions: makeModelsReducer
+functions: makeModelsReducer and makeModelsReviver.

 Those tools support instance's state, values and relations (circular or not) reducing and reviving out of the box.